 You do!
 The CSA is a member-run, volunteer-based organization: we couldn’t exist without your support and participation.
 We depend on our CSA members to set up the site weekly and help distribute produce and products for their fellow members, and help with processing left over and donated produce to various soup kitchens in the area.

 A core group within the membership organizes and facilitate logistics and events.
 We currently have three core group members but we are always happy to include anyone who would be interested in joining.
 We invite you to reach out to a core group member with your ideas and to inquire about other opportunities.
 We will be planning a series of events throughout the season, including visits to the farm and the vineyard.

 Your original core group members are: Ryan Kuonen, Yolim Khoo and Esther Giangrande.
 We got to know each other through volunteering as core members of the Greenpoint-Williamsburg CSA and as the Low Income Fundraising Committee for GWCSA.
 Ryan and Yolim joined the GWCSA in 2005 when it was still the Williamsburg CSA and helmed its core group for the 2007 and 2008 seasons.
 In the process of reorganization and expansion, a second distribution site was added and Greenpoint-Williamsburg CSA was born.
 Membership nearly doubled between 2006 and 2008 to 537 members.
 Esther lead the efforts of GWCSA’s Low Income Fundraising Committee in 2008 and raised $1,500 for the Greenpoint Soup Kitchen through a series of brunches hosted at Bridge Urban Winery (our 2009 distribution point).
 As founding and participating members of Craig’s Kitchen, we continue to strive for food security within our community by supporting local soup kitchens and pantries.
-Esther has moved on to Phoenix, but Ryan & Yolim are still around running the show….
+Esther has moved back to England, but Ryan & Yolim are still around running the show….